pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 2. Why is it called _postproduction support_?
 That suggests support AFTER the product was used in production which is after 10 or so years? see [Wiki](https://en.wikipedia.org/wiki/Production_support)
 3. Why is the question 38 Chapter 5 saying "the 5 areas" when ths slides specify 6?
 Also this suggests hard-coded memorizing rather than learning by understanding...
 4. Chapter 5, 101: Why do ERP systems not require hardware?
 Why is integration, adaptation and customization (that goes beyond tweaking some parameters) not included in the "Implementation" phase?
+5. Chapter 2, Q 1: What are models in systems development compared to other disciplines?..
+Why should academics in the field of systems development redefine the *model* term?
+6. Chapter 1 Q10 & 11.
+What is the role of ERP, SCM and CRM in systems integration? *Well what is the role?
+I can see ERP being required as a platform and common data model.
+But what about CRM?
+Does it have a role in sys integration?*